60 Comments

 Oh no way!
 Uncanny, thank you.😊 🥁 🎶

-Patricia Young's avatar
+Patricia Young - Author's avatar

 I like Starlight.
 Mostly I like Athena, the goddess of wisdom and warfare.
 Literally, it's going to take years to correct the mess that's being made right now.
 It will take both W's to accomplish.